Violence (horse): Background

-Violence was bred in Kentucky by Dell Ridge Farm, became the third male and ninth overall Grade I winner for his Medaglia d'Oro.
-A versatile stallion whose offspring have won events at the top level on dirt, turf, and synthetics, Medaglia d'Oro was tagged as a "filly sire" after 2009 Horse of the Year Rachel Alexandra, two-time champion filly Songbird and two-time Hong Kong Horse of the Year Golden Sixty.

-Violence is the second foal of the Gone West mare Violent Beauty, her first being the winning Shakespeare colt Laertes.
-Herself a one-time winner from seven starts, Violent Beauty is out of the similar winner Storming Beauty (by Storm Cat), a full sister to 2005 Group III Stan James Horris Hill Stakes winner Hurricane Cat.
-As Gone West and Storm Cat were both produced from Secretariat mares, Violent Beauty is inbred 3x4 to the legendary champion.
-The dam of Storming Beauty is 1994 champion older female Sky Beauty, a winner of nine grade I events including the 1993 Triple Tiara.
+Violence was a product of Kentucky's Dell Ridge Farm and became the third male and ninth Grade I winner for his sire Medaglia d'Oro.
+Medaglia d'Oro was usually rated as an important sire of fillies after the successes of 2009 Horse of the Year Rachel Alexandra, champion filly twice Songbird, and two-time Hong Kong Horse of the Year Golden Sixty.Violence is the second foal from the Gone West mare Violent Beauty, whose first foal is the winner Shakespeare colt Laertes.
+Violent Beauty was one-for-seven in races and she comes from the winning mare Storming Beauty (by Storm Cat) and is a full sister to Group III Horris Stan James Horris Hill Stakes winner of 2005 Hurricane Cat.
+As gone west and Storm Cat were products of Secretariat mares, Violent Beauty has inbreeding of $3 \times 4$ on the champion Thoroughbred.
+The dam of Storming Beauty is the 1994 champion older female Sky Beauty, winner of nine Grade I races, including 1993 Triple Tiara.

 Violence was sold for $600,000 from consignment through agents Nick Sallusto and Hanzly Albina at the 2011 Keeneland September Yearling Sale to Steven Marshall's Black Rock Stable.
 Violence was trained by U.S. Racing Hall of Fame trainer Todd Pletcher.